-In general, you’ll be able to trust all the regulated sites but I still recommend you use the other following strategies to ensure you’re using a reliable bookmaker that aren’t going to scam you.
+In general, you’ll be able to trust all the regulated sites but I still recommend you use the other following strategies to ensure you’re using a reliable bookmaker that isn’t going to scam you.

-Double check bookies terms and conditions
+Double-check bookies terms and conditions

 The betting industry is not very transparent.
 Therefore this is a vital step if you want to avoid any betting scams in 2019.